Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Pacific Tsunami Warning Center (PTWC) said the tsunami threat had largely passed by Friday afternoon.

-They had previously warned of the possibility of waves up to 1 meter above tide level at 26 locations in the South Pacific.
+They had previously warned of the possibility of waves up to 1 meter above tide level at 26 locations in the South Pacific .

 Risk of twins in Thai Binh Duong through image 1

-Satellite image of affected area.
+Satellite image of the affected area.
 Photo: Rappler

 Following the earthquake, Australia's meteorological agency issued a tsunami warning for Lord Howe Island off the country's east coast, warning about 450 residents to stay away from the water's edge due to strong waves and currents.
 The warning was later downgraded.